BOOKDU

-Most models sign without reading carefully — and most of the time, it's fine.
-But the few times it isn't, the voucher is what everyone goes back to.
-Agency, client, sometimes a lawyer.
-That's why slowing down for 60 seconds before you sign is one of the highest-leverage habits in this industry.
+Most models sign without reading carefully — and most of the time, that is fine.
+But when something goes wrong months later, the voucher is what everyone goes back to: the agency, the client, sometimes a lawyer.
+A late payment, a usage dispute, an hours discrepancy — every one of these resolves by checking what was signed on the day.
+Sixty seconds of attention before you sign is one of the highest-leverage habits in this industry.

 What a Voucher Typically Includes